The chat box accepts normal messages, dice expressions, commands, and

 your strength bonus or your base attack bonus.
 To help with this, you

-can define variables in 3 places outside of a macro's body:
+can define variables in 3 places outside of a script's body:

 Attached to the macro group (a group variable).